 5 – You might look the part, but the real Easter bunny would only eat chocolate!

-FACT: The Easter egg being a symbol for renewal, rebirth, etc., which ties back to Christ’s resurrection
+FACT: The Easter egg being a symbol of renewal, rebirth, etc., which ties back to Christ’s resurrection

 4 – You do look the part, but why the long face?!